Should I Get Tested?

 I might have been exposed to COVID-19, should I get tested?

 You don’t have to get tested if you don’t have symptoms.
 If you do get tested, then wait at least 8 days from when you were exposed (longer is better).
 If you were within 6 feet of someone with COVID-19 for 15 minutes or more, then you should quarantine for 14 days from when you were exposed and stay separated from other people in your household.
+Recent studies show there is a lower positivity rate in people who don’t have COVID-19 symptoms or who test too soon after exposure.
 If you develop symptoms, then get tested—especially if you have obesity, high blood pressure, diabetes, chronic lung disease or other chronic conditions.
-Some locations are here.
+Find a list of testing locations.
 Do not go to the emergency department unless you have a medical emergency, such as difficulty breathing.

 What kind of test should I get?

-Testing locations listed here use the recommended test, which is a nasal swab.
+Testing locations listed here use the recommended test, which is a nasal swab or a coughing and throat self-swab.
 Blood tests cannot be used to diagnose COVID-19.

 I was exposed and tested negative, now what?